StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 alter_clause1[, alter_clause2, ...]
 ```

-`alter_clause` is classified into operations, including rename, comment, partition, bucket, column, rollup index, bitmap index, table property, swap and compaction.
+`alter_clause` can held the following operations: rename, comment, partition, bucket, column, rollup index, bitmap index, table property, swap, and compaction.

 - rename: renames a table, rollup index, or partition. **Note that column names cannot be modified.**
 - comment: modifies the table comment (supported from **v3.1 onwards**).
 - partition: modifies partition properties, drops a partition, or adds a partition.
-- bucket: modifies bucketing method and the number of buckets.
+- bucket: modifies the bucketing method and number of buckets.
 - column: adds, drops, or reorders columns, or modifies column type.
 - rollup index: creates or drops a rollup index.
 - bitmap index: modifies index (only Bitmap index can be modified).